MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue:**  When you close a meeting window by selecting "X" in the upper-right corner, you won't receive a prompt saying, "Are you sure you want to leave?"
 Workaround:  If you leave the meeting by accident, re-join.

-- **Issue:**  If you are using new Teams, you can't join or be assigned to a Breakout room as a participant.
+- **Issue:**  If you're using new Teams, you can't join or be assigned to a Breakout room as a participant.
 Meeting organizers: If you set up the Breakout Room in classic Teams, you won't be able to manage and open Breakout Rooms from new Teams.
 Workaround: As an organizer, if you plan to run Breakout sessions, switch back to classic Teams and inform all participants that the meeting includes Breakout Rooms, and they all must switch to classic Teams to participate.

 - **Issue:**  In Restricted Meetings, attendee Microphone/Camera UBAR buttons appear enabled, however Attendees Audio/Video doesn't flow into the meeting.

 - **Issue:**  When a user raises their hand in Gallery view, two hands are displayed raised on their gallery (bottom left and upper right).

-- **Issue:**  Selecting Room Audio has a blank UI, and it is unable to detect rooms or search on the Join screen.
+- **Issue:**  Selecting Room Audio has a blank UI, and it's unable to detect rooms or search on the Join screen.

 - **Issue:**  In Settings->Devices, users can't preview their video.